 4.72 from 14 votes

-How you make healthy Instant Pot fish and vegetables together in your pressure cooker.
-Cooked separately but at the same time, this flavorful dinner cooks in no time at all and comes out flaky and tender.
+Instant Pot fish and vegetables together in your pressure cooker makes an easy flavorful dinner cooked in no time at all and comes out flaky and tender.
 If you're looking to cook multiple dishes at once in your Instant Pot this is how you do it.

 Prep: 10 minutes